bmerchant-ccs/osc/README.md

-Load the OSC-switches-servers-noOOB.dot into Nvidia Air.
-Make sure the "enable OOB" radio button is checked and create the simulation It's often necessary to wait 5-10 minutes after the simulation boots for all the configuration to be done.
-It's sometimes necessary to reset all switches after the simulation is finished provisioning for them to pick up a DHCP address on eth0
+Load the `OSC-switches-servers-noOOB.dot` file into Nvidia Air.
+Make sure the "enable OOB" radio button is checked and create the simulation.
+It's often necessary to wait 5-10 minutes after the simulation boots for all the configuration to be done.
+It's sometimes necessary to reset all switches after the simulation is finished provisioning for them to pick up a DHCP address on eth0.

+Open up the console on node oob-mgmt-server and run the following commands to setup the environment.

 ```
 git clone https://github.com/bmerchant-ccs/osc